Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 - [Azure Advisor](https://docs.microsoft.com/en-us/azure/advisor/advisor-overview) is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.

 ### Application Insights
 - [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
 Use it to monitor your live web application.
-It will automatically detect performance anomalies.
+It will detect performance anomalies.
 It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
 It's designed to help you continuously improve performance and usability.

 ### Azure Alerts
 - [Alerts](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-alerts) offer a method of monitoring Azure services and allows you to configure conditions over data.
-Alerts also provide notifications when a alert conditions matches the monitoring data.
+Alerts also provide notifications when a alert condition matches the monitoring data.

 ### Operations Management Suite (OMS)
 [Operations Management Suite (also known as OMS)](https://docs.microsoft.com/en-us/azure/operations-management-suite/operations-management-suite-overview) is a collection of management services.